RobinRibaric/Currency-Converter/README.md

 This manual process allows you to maintain the application's functionality by ensuring that the API interactions are up-to-date with xe.com's current endpoints and requirements.

-## Contributing

-Contributions are welcome!
-If you have a feature request, bug report, or a suggestion, please open an issue or submit a pull request.

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.